Marceillo/my-list/README.md

 - The idea is to make the list minimalist to improve the user's thought process.
 - The list below has a checked button and a delete button to add some user functionality.
+- It has added functionality by utilizing the local storage of the browser so when you exit and return your items are still there.

 ![Desktop view with tasks](assets/images/mylistplusitems.png)